SIdR4g/Us-Chat/readme.md

 ## Contact

-For any inquiries or issues, please contact [your-email@example.com].
+For any inquiries or issues, please contact [siddyant34@gmail.com].

-## Acknowledgments

-- Mention any third-party libraries or resources used and give credit.